pawneetdev/curriculum/source/projects/blogger.markdown

 We've created a few articles through the console, but we really don't have a web application until we have a web interface.
 Let's get that started.
 We said that Rails uses an "MVC" architecture and we've worked with the Model, now we need a Controller and View.

 When a Rails server gets a request from a web browser it first goes to the _router_.
 The router decides what the request is trying to do, what resources it is trying to interact with.
-The router dissects a request based on the address it is requesting and other HTTP parameters (like the request type of GET or PUT).
+The router dissects a request based on the address it is requesting and other HTTP parameters (like the request type of GET or POST).
 Let's open the router's configuration file, `config/routes.rb`.

 Inside this file you'll see a LOT of comments that show you different options for routing requests.
 Let's remove everything _except_ the first line (`Rails::Application.routes.draw do`) and the final `end`.
 Then, in between those two lines, add `resources :articles` so your file looks like this: